Bruce Willis’s wife makes ‘hardest decision’ to move star out of family home

 The model and entrepreneur married the Die Hard actor in 2009 and the couple went on to have two daughters, 13-year-old Mabel and 11-year-old Evelyn.

-“Bruce would want that for our daughters,” she told ABC News’as Diane Sawyer in the ABC special Emma & Bruce Willis: The Unexpected Journey.
+“Bruce would want that for our daughters,” she told Diane Sawyer in the ABC special Emma & Bruce Willis: The Unexpected Journey.

 “He would want them to be in a home that was more tailored to their needs, not his needs.”